M-Atasever/llm-stl-locomotion/README.md

 ## Qwen pipelines

-See [src/Qwen/README.md](src/Qwen/README.md) for the archive-derived pipeline, setup, and outstanding `PLACEHOLDER` items.

 - **Gait-agnostic:** expert-trajectory collection, q50 (median) filtering, and an eight-stage, 400M-step command curriculum.
 The supplied filtered reward uses `H=1`; its change from the collection horizon has no supplied rationale.
 - **Multi-gait:** a 400M-step walk/trot trainer and a separate 400M-step mixed-gait checkpoint-continuation trainer.
-The exact continuation checkpoint is `PLACEHOLDER`.
-- **Unresolved multi-gait configuration:** the supplied buffer length `H=1` is below the eight-step gait-reward warmup and the declared per-mode windows.
-Numerical values are preserved; a setup guard stops execution until the intended final configuration is confirmed.
-It is not presented as a validated runnable final configuration.

 ## Environment setup